ismaelsadeeq/Data-Structures-Algorithms-Problems/Tree/C/SymmetricTree/ReadMe.md

 # Symmetric Tree
-Time Complexity: O(N), where n is the number of nodes in the tree
+Time Complexity: O(n), where n is the number of nodes in the tree

 Space Complexity: O(h), where h is the maximum height of the tree